TomFraser/FG-B-2017/README.md

 The **360Cam** branch contains the Passive Ball codebase for both robots

-the **defender** branch contains the Defender codebasae for either robot
+The **defender** branch contains the Defender codebasae for either robot